jeop10/jeop10/README.md

 - 👋 Hi, I’m @jeop10
-- 👀 I’m interested in computer science.
+- 👀 I’m interested in DevSecOps.
 - 🌱 I’m currently learning about everything!
-- 💞️ I’m looking to collaborate on PHP projects
+- 🖥 I’m looking to collaborate on PHP projects
-- 📫 How to reach me ...

 <!---
 jeop10/jeop10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.